Bioqual (BIOQ) and Its Rivals Head to Head Survey

 |2.61

-As a group, “Commercial physical research” companies have a potential upside of 9.84%.
-Given Bioqual’s competitors higher probable upside, analysts plainly believe Bioqual has less favorable growth aspects than its competitors.
+As a group, “Commercial physical research” companies have a potential upside of 8.96%.
+Given Bioqual’s rivals higher possible upside, analysts clearly believe Bioqual has less favorable growth aspects than its rivals.

-This table compares Bioqual and its competitors revenue, earnings per share and valuation.
+This table compares Bioqual and its rivals’ net margins, return on equity and return on assets.

 |Bioqual